sasip-climate/sasip-climate.github.io/content/news/_index.md

 ---
 title: 'News'
-heroHeading: 'What's new in SASIP'
+heroHeading: 'What is new in SASIP'
 heroSubHeading: ''
 heroBackground: 'images/ice-bandeau.png'
 ---